Kamil-Gem/RPG/README.md

 Key:
 _ - Empty space |
 C - Coin |
-[int] - This many coins required (also loads a new map when successfully used)
+[int] - This many coins required (also loads a new map when successfully used) |
+P - The player; you.

 I am aware the code is not great.
 This was my first time making a project of this scale.